 Another component to evaluate before purchasing a property is noxious weeds.
 Noxious weeds are a growing problem in Montana, but efforts are being made to remove and prevent noxious weeds.
 Almost all land in Montana has some noxious weeds on it.
 Noxious weeds kill and displace native plant species which leads to erosion and negatively impacts wildlife.
 When looking at hunting land, identify what types of noxious weeds exist and then do your best to manage them.
 A great resource to assist with the process of removing noxious weeds is The Department of Agriculture.
 Along with their extensive resources, MDA has a Noxious Weed Trust Fund Grant Program that will help fund noxious weed removal efforts up to $75,000 in Montana.
 It is crucial to understand what efforts need to be made to have a plan to manage existing noxious weeds before purchasing hunting land.

 Quantify the Boundaries

 One of the important things to investigate before purchasing hunting land is property lines.
 Property lines are the legal boundaries of your property and if they are wrong, anything placed or built outside of those lines can be taken or removed.
 Or, even worse, can lead to a lawsuit.
 I recommend where economically feasible that you have the property lines of your hunting land verified.
-Many times it won’t be feasible and the lines should be walked and checked with a GPS and previous owner so as few surprises come up.
+Many times it won’t be feasible and the lines should be walked and checked with a GPS with the previous owner in case any surprises come up.